Richard Mille: Cars and racing

 Richard Mille is chairman of the Endurance Commission of the Fédération Internationale de l'Automobile (FIA).

 The brand has always invested in automobile events, becoming in 2002 the partner of the Le Mans Classic.

 In 2014 Richard Mille, in association with Patrick Peter of Peter Auto, contributed to the creation of the Chantilly Arts & Elegance Richard Mille automotive elegance competition for classic cars.

 The Richard Mille brand has teamed up with drivers from Formula 1 teams, including Alfa Romeo Racing, Haas F1 Team and McLaren Racing, and from Formula E (Nissan E-dams, Venturi Formula E).
 In 2021 Richard Mille replaced Hublot as a partner of Scuderia Ferrari.

-In 2017, Richard Mille and McLaren Automotive signed a 10-year partnership agreement.
+In 2016, Richard Mille and McLaren Group signed a 10-year partnership agreement that covers Formula One team and automotive division and will run until 2025.
 The RM 11-03 McLaren Automatic Flyback Chronograph – a limited edition of 500 timepieces jointly designed by McLaren design director Rob Melville and Richard Mille engineer Fabrice Namura – is the first product to arise from this union.
 The 500 owners of the McLaren Senna car, the first model in McLaren's Ultimate Series, could order a watch with a number matching the chassis number of their car.

 Also in 2017, the watch brand became an official partner of the Yas Marina Circuit in Abu Dhabi and of the Circuit Paul Ricard in Le Castellet in 2018, where the "Tour Chrono" (race display board) was designed by the Richard Mille teams.

 In late 2018, Richard Mille announced a three-year partnership with Venturi, the team managed by Gildo Pastor in which Felipe Massa, the watch brand's historical partner, competes alongside teammate Edoardo Mortara.
 Richard Mille launched the "RM11 Felipe Massa Rose Gold and Titanium."

 In 2019, Tolman Motorsport ran a pair of McLaren 570S GT4s with Richard Mille as a sponsor.

 The watch brand is also a partner of: